proximax-storage/xpx-chain-devportal-docs/docs/protocol/cryptography.md

 id: cryptography
 title: Cryptography
 ---
-Sirius-Chain is using cryptography based on **Elliptic Curve Cryptography**.
+Sirius Chain is using cryptography based on **Elliptic Curve Cryptography**.
 The choice of the underlying curve is important to guarantee security and speed.

 ## Private and public key